-Your MHRA inspector will contact the IAG if they find critical deficiencies during an inspection or if agreed action plans from previous inspection deficiencies have not been resolved by their next visit.
+Your MHRA inspector will advise the IAG if they find critical deficiencies during an inspection or if agreed action plans from previous inspection deficiencies have not been resolved and have escalated your risk profile.

-The IAG can then refuse or suspend your licence, increase inspection visits or request a meeting with the licence holder.
+The IAG can propose removal of the RP or suspension of your licence, increase inspection visits or request a meeting with the licence holder.

 What should you do if you’re referred to the IAG?

-If the referral leads to an immediate suspension of your licence (lasts at most 3 months- unless extended) you will have no rights to appeal, but the decision can be challenged in the High Court.
+If the referral leads to an immediate suspension of your licence (typically starting at 3 months – unless there are serious issues, when it can be 6 or more months) you will have no rights to appeal, but the decision can be challenged in the High Court.

-If it leads to a proposed suspension, variation or revocation of the licence, you can make a written representation to the MHRA or have a person appointed meeting (by the MHRA).
+If it leads to a proposed suspension, variation or revocation of the licence, you can make a written representation to the MHRA or have a person appointed meeting (by the MHRA)… for £10,000.

 What is the true cost of IAG interest?